-Proper humidity level will help you to relieve dry skin, maintain a respiratory condition, or relieve the symptoms of the common cold, a humidifier is an outstanding solution for improving your indoor comfort and overall health.
-Humidifiers increase indoor humidity by adding moisture into the dry air in the form of an invisible mist.
+The proper humidity level will help you relieve dry skin, maintain a respiratory condition, or relieve the common cold; a humidifier is an outstanding solution for improving indoor comfort and overall health.
+Humidifiers increase indoor humidity by adding moisture into the dry air like an invisible mist.

 Humidifiers are most often used in the wintertime to help ease the physical discomforts created by winter heating.
-But they can also be used all year-round to help ease respiratory problems and colds as well as to keep several household items in excellent condition.
+But they can also be used year-round to help ease respiratory problems and colds and keep several household items in excellent condition.

 Why Do You Need a Humidifier?

-If the humidity level is below recommended (around 30 to 50 percent) you should use a humidifier to increase humidity till this level.
-Most popularly, humidifiers are used in colder months to battle dry air and to decrease the negative effects it can have on your health.
-When the air outside becomes cold during the autumn and winter seasons, it’s our standard method to retreat indoors and crank up the heat.
-But while heating systems do a solid job of heating the air, they actually decrease the humidity level of your air drastically.
+If the humidity level is below recommended (around 30 to 50 percent), you should use a humidifier to increase humidity to this level.
+Most popularly, humidifiers are used in colder months to battle dry air and decrease its negative effects on your health.
+When the air outside becomes cold during the autumn and winter, our standard method is to retreat indoors and crank up the heat.
+But while heating systems do a solid job of heating the air, they drastically decrease your air’s humidity level.
 Dry indoor air can lead to: